marinamm-1702/SURFER/README.md

 # SURFER
-SURFER: a simple climate model with ice sheet tipping points
+SURFER: a simple climate model linking CO2 emissions and Solar Radiation Management to sea level rise and ocean acidification.

+For a full explanation of the model please check: https://egusphere.copernicus.org/preprints/2022/egusphere-2022-135/

+We present the SURFER code and examples to reproduce all figures in the paper using a **jupyter notebook**: https://jupyter.org/.

 ## Requisites to running the jupyter notebook